Role of magnetic pressure forces in fluctuation dynamo saturation: Correlation between density and magnetic field strength

 where $B = \sqrt{B_x^{2} + B_{y}^{2} + B_{z}^2}$ is the magnitude of the field, $\rho_{i,j,k}$ and $B_{i,j,k}$ are the density and the magnetic field strength at a point $(i,j,k)$ in the simulation volume. $\mrho$ and $\mbmag$ are the mean values of density and $B$, respectively.

-Fig.~\ref{fig:corr_sub_trans_super} shows that in the subsonic case (run A, blue dotted line with asterisks) density and magnetic field strength evolves to become anti-correlated after about one eddy-turnover time ($\ted = l_{\rm f}/u_{\rm rms}$) and eventually settles at an average value $\meanrp \approx -0.3$ in the saturated state of dynamo.
-Thus, when the effects of compressibility are weak, high density regions correspond to low magnetic field strength regions and vice versa.
+Fig.~\ref{fig:corr_sub_trans_super} shows that in the subsonic case (run A, blue dotted line with asterisks) $\rho$ and $B$ evolves to become anticorrelated after about one eddy-turnover time and eventually settles at an average value $\meanrp = -0.3$ in the saturated state of dynamo.
+Thus, when the effects of compressibility are weak, high-density regions correspond to low magnetic field strength regions and vice versa.
 This is a consequence of the magnetic pressure acting to oppose the compression of the flux tube.

 When compressibility effects become important (with the increase in $\mrms$) the growth of the field is expected to be driven by a combination of amplification by random stretching and compression in converging flows which also enhances the density.
 The former amplifies fields in regions where the vorticity is strong and the latter in regions where over-densities are large.
+This is because, the solenoidal nature of turbulent driving leads to the production of vortical motions that drive field amplification by random stretching \citep{HBD04, Fed+11,PJR15, CFTB21} in contrast to compressive motions.
 However, regions of strong vorticity may not correspond to regions with large over-densities.
-In the kinematic phase when fields are dynamically weak, amplification due to density compressions seem to dominate the evolution of the correlation co-efficient.
+In the kinematic phase, when fields are dynamically weak, amplification due to density compressions seem to dominate the evolution of the correlation co-efficient.
 This leads to an initial positive correlation with the degree of correlation strongly dependent on the rms $\mathcal{M}$ number of the flow as shown also by \cite{YCK16} and \cite{SF21a}.